White dwarf binaries suggest a common envelope efficiency $\alpha \sim 1/3$: Discussion

-\cite{han_2002} and \cite{han_2003} examined the formation of short-period sdB binaries through CE evolution, finding values of $\alpha_{\rm Z} \! \sim \!
-0.75$ (i.e., similar to the \citealt{zorotovic_post-common-envelope_2010} prescription) can roughly fit the data.
-This corresponds to $\alpha_{\rm CE} \! \sim \!
-0.6$, somewhat larger than our preferred value, though they note that $\alpha_{\rm CE}$ could not be accurately constrained.
 Recently, \cite{ge_2022} analyzed the CE ejection efficiency short-period binaries containing an sdB star with an M-dwarf or WD companion.
 A large fraction of their systems are consistent with $\alpha_{\rm CE} \sim 0.2-0.4$, in line with our results.
 However, some of their systems fall above or below these limits, and it is not clear why.

 \cite{sandquist_2000} performed CE simulations for a few different progenitor masses, evolutionary states, and companion masses.
 Although their simulations only probed the dynamical phase of the CE and could not be run to complete envelope ejection, their estimates of $\alpha_{\rm CE} \sim \!
 0.1-0.5$ during the initial phase of the CE are consistent with our empirical estimates. \cite{nandez_recombination_2015} used 3D simulations to construct DWD binaries, with low-mass red giant star progenitors from $\sim$1-1.8 $M_\odot$.
 They incorporated both thermal and recombination energy, and found an $\alpha_{\rm unb}$ of 0.2 - 0.44 (representing energy taken away by unbound material).
 This is related to the CE efficiency via $ \alpha_{\rm CE} = 1- \alpha_{\rm unb}$, leading to an $\alpha_{\rm CE}$ of 0.56 - 0.8.
 The minimum value of this range is slightly above the upper bounds of our fiducial range.
 Additionally, our maximum values correspond to high-mass progenitors, while their minimum values correspond to low-mass progenitors, so their values of $\alpha_{\rm CE}$ appear to be inconsistent with ours.
 This tension should be examined in future work.